Positive equilibria in mass action networks: geometry and bounds: Quadratic networks

-\begin{lem} For a quadratic network with trivial partition, we can choose $\wQ$ such that (i) its columns include at most one $(0,1,2)$ vector; (ii) the remaining columns are $(-1,0,1)$ vectors with disjoint support; and (iii) its row sums are at least $-1$ and at most $2$.
+\begin{prop} For a quadratic network with trivial partition, we can choose $\wQ$ such that (i) its columns include at most one $\{0,1,2\}$-valued vector; (ii) the remaining columns are $\{-1,0,1\}$-valued vectors with disjoint support; and (iii) its row sums are at least $-1$ and at most $2$.

-Additionally, independently of the chosen partition, if $\bm{1} \in \mathrm{im}\,A$ and $\ker A$ is trivial, then $\wQ$ consists of one column and $\mu^{\wQ}$ consists of monomials of degree at most $2$. \end{lem} \begin{proof} Parts (i) and (ii) follow directly from \Cref{lemquadker1,lemquadker2}.
-Part (iii) follows as the $(-1,0,1)$ vectors from \Cref{lemquadker1} have disjoint support, and if the $(0,1,2)$ vector constructed in the proof of \Cref{lemquadker2} {\em must} have a $2$ in $i$th place, i.e., the network includes some reaction with source $\fX_i$, then all the $(-1,0,1)$ basis vectors in \Cref{lemquadker1} must have a zero in $i$th place.
+Additionally, independently of the chosen partition, if $\bm{1} \in \mathrm{im}\,A$ and $\ker A$ is trivial, then $\wQ$ consists of one column and $\mu^{\wQ}$ consists of monomials of degree at most $2$. \end{prop} \begin{proof} Parts (i) and (ii) follow directly from \Cref{lemquadker1,lemquadker2}.
+Part (iii) follows as the $\{-1,0,1\}$-valued vectors from \Cref{lemquadker1} have disjoint support, and whenever the $\{0,1,2\}$-valued vector constructed in the proof of \Cref{lemquadker2} {\em must} have a $2$ in $i$th place, i.e., the network includes some reaction with source $\fX_i$, then all the $\{-1,0,1\}$-valued basis vectors constructed in \Cref{lemquadker1} must have a zero in $i$th place.

-The last statement follows again from \Cref{lemquadker2}, as if $z$ satisfies $Az=\bm{2}$ and is as in the lemma, then the vector with its first $n$ entries agreeing with $z$ and the last $p$ entries equal to $-2$ belongs to $\ker [A | \bm{1}_\mP]$. \end{proof}
+The last statement follows again from \Cref{lemquadker2}, as if $z$ satisfies $Az=\bm{2}$ and is as in the lemma, then, given any $p$-partition $\mP$, the vector with its first $n$ entries agreeing with $z$ and the last $p$ entries equal to $-2$ belongs to $\ker\,[A | \bm{1}_\mP]$. \end{proof}

-If some network admits a monomial parameterisation, namely $\#\Ak \leq 1$ for all $\k$, then, whenever $\Ak$ is nonempty, say $\Ak = \{\alpha_\k\}$, the equation for positive equilibria on a stoichiometric class, namely $Z[(h(\alpha_\k)/\k)^{\wG}\circ \mu^{\wQ}] = K$, depends only on $\mu^{\wQ}$ (see \Cref{remmonopar}).
+If a network admits a monomial parameterisation, namely $\#\Ak \leq 1$ for all $\k$, then, whenever $\Ak$ is nonempty, say $\Ak = \{\alpha_\k\}$, the equation for positive equilibria on a stoichiometric class, namely $Z[(h(\alpha_\k)/\k)^{\wG}\circ \mu^{\wQ}] = K$, depends only on $\mu^{\wQ}$ (see \Cref{remmonopar}).
 This includes the special case where $Y$ is a singleton.
 When, additionally, the network is quadratic, \Cref{lem:kerA1} tells us that the exponents in $\wQ$ are $-1,0,1$ or $2$ and are hence small.
 Since $\mu$ is a positive variable, this sometimes allows us to obtain an improved BKK bound on the number of positive nondegenerate equilibria, as illustrated by the next example.

 \begin{ex}[An alternative BKK source bound from $\wQ$] Consider any dynamically nontrivial $(5,4,3)$ network with sources